“A day without dancing is a day wasted” - Nietzsche

 You should check out private ballet tutorials!

-Private tuition is also useful for those who’d struggle with the class schedule at a ballet studio or a dance class that’s taught at the same time every week.
+Private tuition is also useful for those who'd struggle with the class schedule at a ballet studio or a dance classes near me that's taught at the same time every week.
 With a private tutor, you and your instructor can decide where and when you get your dance training.

 Whether advertised on a bulletin board in the supermarket, Facebook pages, or on specialised platforms like Superprof, there are plenty of ways to find and get in touch with private ballet tutors or other dance tutors.